 Another reason is just the inherent lag time that new technology always faces: is it a fad? or is it here to stay?
 Many people adopt a wait-and-see attitude before they decide to jump on the new technology bandwagon.

 But probably one of the biggest reasons people are reluctant to try sous vide is because they're concerned that cooking sous vide isn't safe.
-Using low temperatures to cook food in vacuum-sealed plastic bags seems like you're just asking for food-borne illnesses.
+Using low temperatures to cook food in vacuum-sealed plastic bags seems like you're just asking for food-borne illnesses to enter your life.

 And also, what about all that plastic?